 - Zonal network endpoint groups (NEGs)

-- Internet network endpoint groups (NEGs), also known as custom origins.
-Internet NEGs can be origins hosted within on-premises infrastructure or origins provided by third-party providers (discussed on this page)
+Internet NEGs are also known as custom origins.
+Internet NEGs can be origins hosted within an on-premises infrastructure or origins provided by third-party providers.
+The following sections discuss internet NEGs in more detail.

 Hybrid and multi-cloud architectures